The Bill Trinen wiki last edited by Marino on 05/29/13 02:57PM

 Bill Trinen is most commonly known as the personal translator for Nintendo's mastermind game designer, Shigeru Miyamoto.
 Working in that capacity, he often appears beside Miyamoto at press events, tradeshows, roundtables and interviews translating Miyamoto's words directly after Miyamoto speaks in Japanese.

 He has appeared on stage with Miyamoto at numerous E3 events and during numerous major E3 announcements.
-Almost always as a translator, but he has often taken the stage himself to talk about specific games or to appear directly before Miyamoto.
-He also appeares to demo certain games like Pac-Man VS. during E3.
+He has often taken the stage himself to talk about specific games or to appear directly before Miyamoto.

-Trinen is white and not Japanese, but he worked and lived in Japan for many years and knows the language fluently in both speaking and written.
-He first started studying Japanese when he was in High School and later moved there.
+Trinen has worked and lived in Japan for many years and knows the language fluently in both speaking and written.
+He first started studying Japanese when he was in high school and later moved there.
 He lived for a long while in Shibuya in Tokyo, Japan.

-In addition to translating, he also works as an adviser at Nintendo, helping them to better understand the West and pointing out cool features as part of both focus group testing, marketing and Public Relations.
+In addition to translating, he also works as an advisor at Nintendo, helping them to better understand the West and pointing out features as part of both focus group testing, marketing and public relations.
 Overall, he is a valuable member of Nintendo's team and has become a beloved personality over the years.